GENERAL RULES AND LICENSING

 (2) Chiropractic Assistants may be certified upon compliance with the following standards and procedures:

 (a) The Chiropractic Assistant applicant shall successfully complete a Board approved training course offered by an association, college or otherwise approved person.
-Effective January 1, 2011, the initial training course shall be at least twelve hours in length, of which eight hours shall be didactic training and four hours shall be practical training.
+The initial training course shall be at least twelve hours in length, of which eight hours shall be didactic training and four hours shall be practical training;

-(iii) The initial training must have been completed within 60 days preceding the application submission date;
+(C) The initial training must have been completed within 60 days preceding the application submission date.

 (3) The training course verification form, completed application form, completed examination, and fees in the following amounts shall be submitted to the Board: